kwojcik/mapwalker/README.md

 # mapwalker
-An exploration into what happens when you insert into a map that you're iterating over
+An exploration into what happens when you insert into a map that you're iterating over.

+Currently, two experiments are run: one with a real golang map and one with a simulation of a map that never needs to grow.

 # install
 ```